Is ice damage covered by homeowners insurance?

 Like other types of coverage, liability coverage has limits and conditions, and legal claims can be very expensive.
 If you're concerned you may not have enough liability coverage, talk to your insurance agent about a personal umbrella policy, which can offer additional protection.

-As you prepare for another chilly winter, your local insurance agent can help you understand the specifics of your policy and provide you with information to help you make any necessary changes.
+As you prepare for another chilly winter, your insurance provider can help you understand the specifics of your policy and provide you with information to help you make any necessary changes.
 You may not be able to escape the cold, but you can pass the months with the peace of mind that comes with knowing you have protections in place, just in case.